Recognition of same-sex unions in Slovakia

 Slovakia does not recognise same-sex marriage or civil unions.
 However, there is some limited legal recognition for cohabiting same-sex couples, notably with regard to inheritance rights.
 The Constitution of Slovakia has limited marriage to opposite-sex couples since 2014, and bills to allow same-sex civil partnerships have been introduced several times, most recently in 2023, but all have been rejected by the National Council of Slovakia.

-In June 2018, the European Court of Justice ruled that same-sex spouses of European Union citizens should be granted a right of residency in Slovakia.
-Slovak authorities announced compliance with the ruling.
+In May 2023, a group of lawmakers submitted a motion to the Constitutional Court to address the lack of legal recognition for same-sex couples, while a separate proceeding, initiated in March 2022, focuses on the refusal of Slovak authorities to grant permanent residency to the foreign same-sex spouses of Slovak citizens.
+The Constitutional Court accepted both petitions for review, but has yet to issue a final ruling.